Montevideo

-The 2019 Mercer's report on quality of life, rated Montevideo first in Latin America, a rank the city has consistently held since 2005.
+The 2019 Mercer's report on quality of life rated Montevideo first in Latin America, a rank the city has consistently held since 2005.
 As of 2010, Montevideo was the 19th largest city economy in the continent and 9th highest income earner among major cities.
 In 2022, it has a projected GDP of $53.9 billion, with a per capita of $30,148.

 In 2018, it was classified as a beta global city ranking eighth in Latin America and 84th in the world.
-Montevideo hosted every match during the first FIFA World Cup, in 1930.
+Montevideo hosted every match during the first FIFA World Cup in 1930.
 Described as a "vibrant, eclectic place with a rich cultural life", and "a thriving tech center and entrepreneurial culture", Montevideo ranked eighth in Latin America on the 2013 MasterCard Global Destination Cities Index.

-It is the hub of commerce and higher education in Uruguay as well as its chief port.
-The city is also the financial hub of Uruguay and the cultural anchor of a metropolitan area with a population of around 2 million.
+The city features historic European architecture, and is considered one of the cities with the most art deco influence.
+It is the hub of commerce and higher education in Uruguay as well as its chief port and financial hub, anchoring the metropolitan area with a population of around 2 million.

-Sister City relationship

-The monumental relationship with Montevideo, MN, began in 1905 when the mayor of each city sent a national flag to the other.

 Etymology

-There are several explanations about the word Montevideo.
+There are several explanations for the word Montevideo.
 All agree that "Monte" refers to the Cerro de Montevideo, the hill situated across the Bay of Montevideo, but there is disagreement about the etymological origin of the "video" part.